Virtual Pooled Registry Cancer Linkage System

 The VPR-CLS consists of, and has been developed in, two distinct phases:

-- Registry participation in the VPR-CLS has steadily increased and currently includes 45 registries representing 95% of the U.S. population plus Puerto Rico.
+- Registry participation in the VPR-CLS has steadily increased and currently includes 47 registries representing 97% of the U.S. population plus Puerto Rico.

-- 15 studies ranging in size from 14,273 to 10.9 million participants have completed Phase I linkages with registries.
+- 30 studies ranging in size from 1,880 to 10.9 million participants have completed Phase I linkages with registries.

-- Nearly all of these studies have leveraged the VPR-CLS streamlined application and tracking system to request individual-level data on matched cases.
+- Nearly all of these studies have leveraged the VPR-CLS streamlined application and tracking system to request individual-level data on matched cases

 - A single Templated IRB/Registry Application (TIRA) that has been adopted by nearly all registries and their IRBs, reducing the number of individual applications from 58 down to 6 plus the TIRA.
-The TIRA is completed once by the researcher and submitted to all accepting registries through the VPR-CLS.
+The TIRA is completed once by the researcher during Phase I and submitted to all accepting registries through the VPR-CLS.
+Various mechanisms have been implemented to simplify and streamline the previously cumbersome process of filling out individual registry/IRB applications and data use agreements, including:

 - A comprehensive list of any registry and IRB application requirements with links to the applications, agreements, and the data request contact person.

-- A VPR Templated DUA (VPR DUA) that has been adopted by 25 registries to date, reducing the number of individual DUAs the researcher must complete while also standardizing the terms and conditions with which the researcher must comply.
+- A VPR Templated DUA (VPR DUA) that has been adopted by 27 registries to date, reducing the number of individual DUAs the researcher must complete while also standardizing the terms and conditions with which the researcher must comply.

 - An NCI contract with the Biomedical Research Alliance of New York (BRANY) Central IRB to perform review of VPR linkage studies in lieu of the local/state IRBs that can cede review.